Singularity-tutorial/Singularity-tutorial.github.io/README.md

 To build a singularity container, you must use the `build` command.
 The `build` command installs an OS, sets up your container's environment and installs the apps you need.
 To use the `build` command, we need a **recipe file** (also called a definition file).
 A Singularity recipe file is a set of instructions telling Singularity what software to install in the container.

 The Singularity source code contains several example definition files in the `/examples` subdirectory.
-Let's copy the ubuntu example to our home directory and inspect it.
+Let's copy the ubuntu example and inspect it.

 **Note:** You need to build containers on a file system where the sudo command can write files as root.
 This may not work in an HPC cluster setting if your home directory resides on a shared file server.
 If that's the case you may have to to `cd` to a local hard disk such as `/tmp`.

 ```
+$ cd ~ # just in case you were not there already

-$ mkdir ../lolcow
+$ mkdir lolcow

-$ cp examples/ubuntu/Singularity ../lolcow/
+$ cp singularity-2.5.2/examples/ubuntu/Singularity lolcow/

-$ cd ../lolcow
+$ cd lolcow

 $ nano Singularity
 ```